 The registration authority is committed to verify the correctness and truthfulness of all data provided in an application.
-In the case of EV SSL and EV Code Signing certificates additional procedure shall be applied according to Guidelines for the Issuance and Management of Extended Validation Certificates and Guidelines For The Issuance And Management Of Extended Validation Code Signing Certificates requirements.
+In the case of EV SSL and EV Code Signing certificates additional procedure shall be applied according to Guidelines for the Issuance and Management of Extended Validation Certificates and Baseline Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates requirements.